telosnetwork/telos-docs/docs/faq/README.md

 ### How do I stake TELOS?
 - Stake Telos on the [Web Wallet](https://wallet.telos.net/balance)
-- Stake Telos on an [EOSIO block explorer](https://www.telos.net/ecosystem-apps-filter/block-explorer)
+- Stake Telos on an [Antelope block explorer](https://www.telos.net/ecosystem-apps-filter/block-explorer)
 - Coming soon stake TLOS on EVM on our WebWallet, Block Explorer or a DEX.

 ---